Brown algae: Sex determination

 Most brown algae have a U/V sex-determination system, with male gametophytes harboring a V chromosome and female gametophytes harboring a U chromosome.
-Sex determination is controled by an HMG-box protein named MIN, which is present in the male V chromosome of all brown algal species.
+Sex determination is controlled by an HMG-box protein named MIN, which is present in the male V chromosome of all brown algal species.
 The U/V sex chromosomes are ancestral to the brown algal lineage, arising somwhere between 450 and 224 million years ago.
 The closest extant relative of the brown algae, Schizocladia ischiensis, does not have U/V sex chromosomes.
 However, its genome does harbor the male-determinant gene MIN.
-This, alongside ancestral state reconstruction analyses, suggest that the origin of the U/V sex chromosomes involved a recombination supression event that included the gene MIN and other six genes, which defined the ancestral sex-determining region of the U/V system.
+This, alongside ancestral state reconstruction analyses, suggest that the origin of the U/V sex chromosomes involved a recombination suppression event that included the gene MIN and other six genes, which defined the ancestral sex-determining region of the U/V system.
 Transcriptomic, genomic and gene-editing evidence suggest that the U chromosome may also contain important genes involved in female sex determination, since knock-out mutants of MIN do not lead to functional female phenotypes unless these mutants also harbor a U chromosome.

 Not all brown algal species have a U/V system.
 Some brown algae evolved a monoicous system (i.e., co-sexuality).
 These species have several V-derived genes (including MIN) and only a few U-derived genes, indicating that monoicous species evolved from a male genetic background that translocated putative female-determining genes.

 Another group of species that lost the U/V system are the Fucales, an Order of brown algae that evolved a full diplont life cycle, leading to the loss of the haploid U/V sex determining system.
 Many species in Fucales evolved either a monoecious or an asexual sife cycle, but a few of them evolved separate sexes again.
 From the Fucales, the species Fucus serratus seems to have evolved a putative X/Y system.
 Male Fucus serratus show differential gene expression of the gene MIN, but the gene is also present in the genome of female individuals, suggesting the emergence of a new male-determining factor that has not been found yet.